mbourgey/CBW_HTseq_module3/README.md

 You can use samtools to filter reads as well.

 ```
-# Say you want to count the *un-aligned* reads you can use
+# Say you want to count the *un-aligned* reads, you can use
 samtools view -c -f4 alignment/NA12878/NA12878.sorted.bam

-# Or you want to count the *aligned* reads you can use
+# Or you want to count the *aligned* reads you, can use
 samtools view -c -F4 alignment/NA12878/NA12878.sorted.bam

 ```